Home/Reviews/Resale Assessment/Belysa

 Note: Pasir Ris 8 4-bedroom is developer-launch median — no sub-sales have transacted.

-The gap to Pasir Ris 8 is the loudest signal.
-Belysa 3BR at $1.50M sits 39% below Pasir Ris 8 sub-sale at $2.08M — for the same 1,054 sqft footprint, in the same district, on the same 99-year tenure, with the same upgrader demand pool buying it.
+The gap to Pasir Ris 8 is the widest of all.
+Belysa 3BR at $1.50M sits 39% below Pasir Ris 8 sub-sale at $2.08M, for the same 1,054 sqft footprint, in the same district, on the same 99-year tenure, with the same upgrader demand pool buying it.

-The integrated MRT at Pasir Ris 8 is real differentiation.
-The 39% gap is what the market currently charges for that differentiation.
+The integrated MRT at Pasir Ris 8 is what sets it apart.
+The 39% gap is what the market currently charges for that.
 For a buyer who would walk 10-12 minutes anyway, that 39% becomes the saving rather than the cost.

-The Belysa floor plan stack is structurally weighted toward 3-bedroom families.
+The Belysa floor plan stack leans heavily toward 3-bedroom families.
 191 of the 315 units (61%) are standard 3-bedrooms.
-Adding the 31 three-bedroom + study units and the 17 three-bedroom dual-key units, the family-sized count rises to 239 — over three-quarters of the development.
+Adding the 31 three-bedroom + study units and the 17 three-bedroom dual-key units, the family-sized count rises to 239, over three-quarters of the development.

 Type Layouts Sqft Range Units % Of Stock